LSAT Preparation: The Ultimate Study Schedule & Time Management Guide

 14PT #7, confidence building22-25Full PT, review difficult question types

-Phase 4: Final Preparation (Weeks 15-16)
+Phase 4: Final preparation (Weeks 15-16)

 Goal: Peak performance, light review, confidence